webhooksite/docs/docs/cli.md

 Custom Action variables are replaced in the `--target` argument.

 The request method, headers and any additional path or query string parameters added to the Webhook.site URL is forwarded on to the target.
 For example, if the target URL is `https://example.com`, sending a POST request to `https://webhook.site/c33f3c3e-6018-4634-b406-65338edee460/example?query=value`, the target URL will also receive a POST request on `https://example.com/example?query=value`.

-* The token ID (`--token`) parameter must specify the token ID.
-The token ID is the long 36-character ID at the end of your Webhook.site URL.
-* An API key (`--api-key`) must also be specified when the token belongs to a Webhook.site account, and can be generated from the Webhook.site [Control Panel](https://webhook.site/control-panel).
-* Finally, the target (`--target`) specifies where traffic should be redirected.

 #### Docker and Localhost